View of Ruined Abbey, Painshill Park, Surrey, UK

 The Gothic Tower

-The landscape at the far end of Painshill Park is quite different to the elegant grounds surrounding the lake.
-We followed a woodland path through the Alpine Valley to the Gothic Tower.
+The informal landscape at the far end of Painshill Park is a stark contrast to the elegant grounds surrounding the lake.
+If you follow the woodland path through the Alpine Valley, you’ll arrive at the Gothic Tower.

 The Hidden Hermitage